bharatmicrosystems/kubernetes-nginx-service-discovery/README.md

 kubectl apply -f kubernetes-nginx-service-discovery/ingress/service-nodeport.yaml
 ```

 You would then need to spin up a new instance of a VM where you need to install nginx and copy the nginx.conf file to /etc/nginx/nginx.conf.
-The nginx.conf file assumes that you have a three node cluster with node01, node02, and node03 as the host names for the worker nodes, you need to modify the nginx.conf file according to your setup.
+The nginx.conf file assumes that you have a three-node cluster with node01, node02, and node03 as the hostnames for the worker nodes, you need to modify the nginx.conf file according to your setup.

 Steps for installing NGINX is present on https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/